Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 # Streamlined code and work items search – VSTS Sprint 124 Update

-In the **Sprint 124 Update** of Visual Studio Team Services (VSTS) we’re happy to announce the preview of the new code and work items search experience that helps you to find the code or work items you’re looking for even faster.
+In the **Sprint 124 Update** of Visual Studio Team Services (VSTS) we’re happy to announce the preview of updated experience for search that gives more real estate for the search results and makes it easier and more intuitive to filter.
 Read more about [new experience for search](#new-experience-for-code-and-work-items-search) below.

 Some of the other key feature highlights include: